-The evaluation phase of the IFAlpha project has yet to get underway.
-Since the goal of the IFAlpha project is to create an easy and intuitive interface for writing IF games, the true test of its effectiveness is not that the language works in combination with the backend, but that the language works in combination with the user.
-Testers will experiment with the language and provide feedback as to its ease of use and functionality.
-Users will also hopefully provide suggestions for features to implement and syntax improvements.
+After completing the implementation of IFAlpha, the language underwent usability testing.
+Since the goal of the IFAlpha project is to create an easy and intuitive interface for writing IF games, the true test of its effectiveness is not that the language works in combination with the backend, but that the language works in combination with the backend, but that the language and provided feedback as to its ease of use and functionality.
+Users also provided suggestions for features to implement and syntax improvements.